jan-xyz/lsp-preview.nvim/README.md

 * [x] implement rename
 * [x] make it work with normal workspace edits
 * [x] don't rely on picker order selection
+* [x] allow disabling the preview
+* [x] provide configuration options
-* [ ] break-down by edit and not by file
-* [ ] one buffer for all changes in a file, view-port shifts on selection
-* [ ] buffer contents updates based on selected changes
+* [ ] break-down by edit and not by file, one buffer for all changes in a file, view-port shifts on selection, buffer contents updates based on selected changes
 * [ ] Allow sorting list by token type that changes (e.g. var, class, comment)
-* [x] allow disabling the preview

 ## Inspired by